Updated on 2025-05-13 GMT+08:00

 Scenarios

-When optimizing a Linux private image, you need to install native KVM drivers on the ECS.
+Before using a KVM ECS to create a private image, you need to install native KVM drivers on the ECS.
 If the drivers have been installed, skip this section.

 If you do not install KVM drivers, NICs of the ECS may not be detected and the ECS cannot communicate with other resources.